+industrial sites, including USEPA National Priorities List Sites (Superfund sites), CERCLA or stateequivalent sites, RCRA Corrective Action sites with release(s) or suspected release(s) requiring clean-up action and/or further investigation.
+The parcel has been used for agricultural purposes and there has been no change in land use in the last 20 years.
+The project is located in a rural area of Maricao Municipio and will continue to be used for agricultural purpose.

-RCRA Corrective Action sites with release(s) or suspected release(s) requiring clean-up action and/or further investigation.
-The desktop review did not find any of the above-listed toxic, hazardous or radioactive substances in or within 3,000 ft of the project area that could affect the health and safety of project occupants or conflict with the intended use of the property.
+The desktop review did not find any of the above-listed toxic, hazardous or radioactive substances in or within 3,000 feet of the project area.
+The project is in compliance with contamination and toxic substances requirements.